AVON RING FROM ALVECHURCH

 Cruise from the medieval village of Alvechurch with its pretty half-timbered houses through idyllic stretches of countryside to Stratford on Avon.

-On the River Avon in Spring & Autumn water levels can fluctuate dramatically, so cruising might not be possible , please find out from the marina before setting off.
+On the River Avon in Spring and Autumn water levels can fluctuate dramatically, so cruising might not be possible , please find out from the marina before setting off.

 You will need a licence to cruise on the River Avon, which you can obtain as you join the Avon at Tewkesbury or Stratford upon Avon.
 The marina will give you current licence costs at the start of your holiday.